dignifiedquire/cpuprofiler/README.md

 > This code is an extension of the work in [AtheMathmo/cpuprofiler](https://github.com/AtheMathmo/cpuprofiler).

-This library provides bindings to google's [cpuprofiler](http://goog-perftools.sourceforge.net/doc/cpu_profiler.html) and [heapprofiler](http://goog-perftools.sourceforge.net/doc/heapprofile.html).
+This library provides bindings to Google's [gperftools](https://github.com/gperftools/gperftools).

 ## Why use this?

 There are other profiling tools for Rust, [cargo-profiler](https://github.com/pegasos1/cargo-profiler) is particularly good!
 This library certainly doesn't replace those but adds a some different tools to the mix:

-- Makes it easy to profile only sections of code
+- Makes it easy to profile only sections of code.
-- Uses statistical sampling (like [oprofiler](http://oprofile.sourceforge.net/news/)) which means low overhead
+- Uses statistical sampling wwhich means low overhead.
-- Works with [pprof](https://github.com/google/pprof) for a range of output formats
+- Works with [pprof](https://github.com/google/pprof) for a range of output formats.
-- Allows memory profiling out of the box (on linux)
+- Allows memory profiling out of the box (on linux and macOS).

 ## Installation